feklee/MultiTrans/README.md

     The system is thus best used for short bursts of data with sufficient idle time in between.

+  * No built-in error checking.
+You may want to implement your own error checking, to take care of:

+      + If you have a flaky connection between the Arduinos, for example due to bad electrical contacts, then bits may get lost.

-  * On rare occasions, i.e. if timing is just *right*, collision detection may fail.
-For that reason it is suggested to use higher level error correction.
+      + Theoretically, i.e. if timing is perfectly *right*, the collision detection built into MultiTrans may fail resulting in bit loss.

   * It only works with AVR based Arduinos.
 In fact, code so far has only been tested with the Arduino Pro Mini and the Arduino Uno.